 For more information about the interconnection process, please visit PG&E's Wholesale Generator Interconnections website.
 Sellers may also send an email to PG&E's Generation Interconnection Services at email@example.com.

 Any application for interconnection to PG&E's can now be submitted through an online form.
-More information, including a link to the application is available here.
+More information, including a link to the application is available available here.

 If your project is awarded a Power Purchase Agreement, please keep in mind the following unique requirements:

 Through the RE-Powering America's Land Initiative, the EPA encourages renewable energy development on current and formerly contaminated lands, landfills, and mine sites when such development is aligned with the community's vision for the site.
 The Initiative identifies the renewable energy potential of these sites and provides other useful resources for communities, developers, industry, state and local governments or anyone interested in reusing these sites for renewable energy development.

 If you are interested in additional information regarding developing a solar project on these sites and resources developed through this initiative such as the RE-Powering Electronic Decision Tree tool which guides interested parties through a process to screen sites for their suitability for solar (and wind) installations, please visit the EPA's RE-Powering America's Land website for more information.
 You can identify the location of EPA and/or State-tracked sites (abandoned mines, brownfields, landfills, Superfund sites, and sites with hazardous waste permits) along with information on their renewable energy potential using RE-Powering Mapper.
 Note that projects cannot be given any preference in the Solar Choice programs for being sited on current and formerly contaminated lands, landfills and mines.